MatthieuDartiailh/bytecode/doc/byteplay_codetransformer.rst

 Jump targets
 ------------

-In codetransformer, jump targets are integers. codetransformer base API for bytecode (the Code object) does not recompute line numbers when the code is modified.
-It requires another object to recompute them.
+In codetransformer, a jump target is an instruction.
+Jump targets are computed when the bytecode is converted to a code object.

 byteplay and bytecode use labels.
 Jump targets are computed when the abstract bytecode is converted to a code object.